forkyyy/http-browser-v2/README.md

 Change the 2captcha key on golang_engine

-Method coded by thai friend, released because we got hacked
+Method coded by Ch2k1t3 friend for StresserUS, released because we got hacked

+Dont bully the code, the method was under development